LethalMaus/AndroidSecurityTraining/README.md

      ```
      ls app/build/outputs/apk/clientVulnRe/debug/
      ```
-   - You should see `clientVulnRe-debug.apk`.
+   - You should see `vulnRe-debug.apk`.

 2) Decompile with JADX (quick source view)
    - Open in JADX: